jeffcarp/talks/README.md

 - It's pretty cool

+"HTML enhanced for web apps" - Angular site
+"It's what Google's vision for what a browser would be like if it were built from the ground up (instead of just rendering documents." - Misko Hevry

+"Hands off" the DOM (as you'll see)

+"Your UI code should be declarative, and your app code should be imperative"

-Did you hear?
+## Did you hear?
 A Cat Cafe is coming to San Francisco.

 But cats are so difficult to manage!